-To create the perfect road map across the country, Staedter contacted Randy Olson, a Michigan State University doctoral student.
+To create the perfect American road trip, Staedter contacted Randy Olson, a Michigan State University doctoral student.
 Olson used an algorithm to generate the map, factoring in logistics for traffic, turns, and alternate routes.

 Even though the route isn't technically "perfect", it's about as close as the curious adventurer can get to the most efficient roadmap across America.
 [Click here to enlarge the map]

 All of the stops are in the Continental United States, which is ideal for traveling by car.
 The route can be started from any state and would be 9.33 days worth of driving.
 Olson reassures that, in actuality, the round trip would take around 2-3 months including stops at gas stations.
 You'll hit New York City and New England, looping down along the southeast coast and through the South before looping up towards Canada to hit big cities on your way back.
 There are certain notable spots you'll miss along the trip like Atlanta or Chicago but you won't feel like you're missing out because of everything else included along the way.

 Staedter handpicked the stops, which she thinks provide a "nice mix of history and natural wonder".
 Sounds like the perfect combination for the spirited traveler.
 It's time to save some money, pick some playlists, and hit the road on this must-see long-distance trip.

 Here are the 50 landmark stops she picked along her road trip route

 - Grand Canyon, Arizona

 - Bryce Canyon National Park, Utah